Ba Be National Park

 Where is Ba Be National Park

-Set in the North-East province of Bac Kan, Ba Be National Park is a haven of beautiful lakes, shimmering rivers, and imposing mountains.
-Over 200 km northwest away from Hanoi, it is not only Vietnam’s 8th largest national park, but also ranks top among the most biologically intense zones in the country, recognized by the ASEAN Heritage Parks Organization.
+Located in the northeastern province of Bac Kan, Ba Be National Park is an oasis of pristine lakes, glistening rivers, and majestic mountains.
+It lies approximately 200 km northwest of Hanoi and is recognized as Vietnam’s 8th largest national park, renowned for its biological diversity and acknowledged by the ASEAN Heritage Parks Organization.

 Best time to visit